blocto/fcl-android/README.md

 ### Verify `AccountProof`

-If you've authenticated with account proof provided, you may retrieve the signatures from `config`.
+If you've acquired account proof signed data from `authenticate`, you may retrieve the signatures from `config`.

 ```kotlin
 val accountProofData = Fcl.currentUser?.accountProofData
 ```

-Then you may verify the signatures by calling `Fcl.verifyAccountProof()`.
+Then you can verify the signatures by calling `Fcl.verifyAccountProof()`.

 ```kotlin
 when (val result = Fcl.verifyAccountProof(FLOW_APP_IDENTIFIER, accountProofData)) {